Parth0248/never-be-alone/README.md

 ## Overview

-Never Be Alone is a comprehensive AI-powered companion system that integrates with Omi wearable devices (DevKit 2 and Glass) to provide seamless audio transcription, universal memory storage, and intelligent agentic interactions.
+UniCon is a comprehensive AI-powered companion system that integrates with Omi wearable devices (DevKit 2 and Glass) to provide seamless audio transcription, universal memory storage, and intelligent agentic interactions.

 ## Features